Biker bar

-A biker bar is a bar that is frequented by motorcyclists (bikers).
-Some are owned or managed by people who are friendly toward motorcyclists.
+A biker bar is a bar that is frequented by bikers (motorcycle riders).
+Some are owned or managed by people who are friendly toward bikers.
 Some bars and restaurants advertise that they are "biker friendly" to attract more bikers and motorcycle (bike) enthusiasts.
 Biker bars are patronized by people from all walks of life, including bikers, non-bikers, and motorcycle club adherents, including outlaw motorcycle clubs.

 Biker socialization

 Biker bars provide a place for people to congregate, socialize, network, eat, drink and celebrate.
 At times, biker bars may have many motorcycles parked in front of them, such as during a motorcycle rally.
 This provides an opportunity for bikers to socialize, compare their motorcycles, mechanical customizations and modifications, and to discuss aspects of motorcycles and motorcycling.

 Many biker bars have rules on whether they allow patrons to wear "colors", many biker bars do not allow "colors" as these are used to define one's position and/or alliance to one club over another.
 The "No Colors" club rules have become more popular over the years as a way to reduce tension between rival club members and potential security issues.